box/box-python-sdk-gen/docs/collections.md

 This function returns a value of type `Collections`.

-Returns all collections for the given user
+Returns all collections for the given user.

 ## List collection items